Jailyne Ojeda Ochoa Shows Off Curves In Skimpy Black Bikini

 The eye-catching video was met with a large amount of support from Instagram users, amassing more than 82,000 likes and 430,000 views since going live less than one hour ago.
 More than 1,000 fans also took to the comments section to shower the model with compliments on her physique, good looks, and bathing suit.

-“Wow, what a beautiful Latina,” one user wrote, in Spanish, per Google Translator.
+“Wow, what a beautiful Latina,” one user wrote, in Spanish, per Google Translate.

 “Body straight from paradise,” added a second fan, following their sentiment with a series of heart-eyes and red heart emoji.